 A deeper look into the current card offer

 - Rewards rate: Earn 3 United MileagePlus miles per $1 spent on United purchases immediately after earning your $125 annual United purchase credit; 2 miles per $1 spent on all other travel, including airfare, trains, local transit, cruise lines, hotels, car rentals, taxicabs, resorts, rideshare services and tolls; 2 miles per $1 on dining, including eligible delivery services; 2 miles per $1 spent on select streaming services; and 1 mile per $1 spent on all other purchases.

 - Welcome offer: Earn 70,000 bonus miles after you spend $4,000 on purchases in the first 3 months your account is open.

 - Regular APR: 18.74 to 25.74 percent variable

 Current welcome offer

-Compared to similar airline credit cards, the Chase United Quest Card offers the biggest welcome offer, making this a great card to consider if you anticipate spending $5,000 within three months of opening your card.
-While other cards only offer 50,000 miles for a minimum spend between $2,000 and $2,500, the Quest card offers 30,000 more miles.
-Granted, you’ll need to spend a bit more to earn those miles, but if you’re already anticipating a high level of spending then the increased earning potential on the United Quest Card’s welcome bonus is ideal.
+Compared to similar airline credit cards, the Chase United Quest Card offers an impressive welcome offer, making this a great card to consider if you anticipate spending $4,000 within three months of opening your card.
+Several other cards only offer 50,000 miles for a minimum spend between $2,000 and $2,500.
+Granted, you’ll need to spend a bit more to earn the United Quest card bonus, but if you’re already anticipating a high level of spending then the increased earning potential on the United Quest Card’s welcome bonus is ideal.

 However, before you apply, make sure you have a plan to use the MileagePlus miles towards free flights after you earn them.
 If you don’t live near an airport served by United or have to use more miles for a flight, you may want to carefully consider how to choose the best travel rewards card for your future plans.